piermafrost/GEOCLIM5_sulf/README.md

 You can also change the name of the output files, each variable can be placed in a separated file.

 The frequency at which outputs are written is specified in "config/cond_p20.dat".
-There are 3 frequencies: one for COMBINE output, one for geographic outputs (i.e., continental variables) and one for specific DynSoil outputs.
+There are 3 frequencies: one for COMBINE output, one for geographic outputs (ie, continental variables) and one for specific DynSoil outputs.

 ### Restart
 Restarts are created in the output directory.
 It is a good habit to move them to "restart/.../".
 Automatic launching script,